 Level 2 EV Charger

-Thus, the Level 1 EV Charger is beneficial for less commuting people, and Level 2 and DC charging is preferred by frequent long rides persons.
+Thus, Level 1 EV Charging is beneficial for less commuting people, and Level 2 and DC charging is preferred by frequent long rides persons.

 Bottom Line

-Level 1 EV Charger is the charger that is used for the charging of electric vehicles at home.
+Level 1 Charger is used for charging electric vehicles at home.
 Use a standard charger of 120 volt AC outlet use all the necessary safety measures and select it as a charging mode which is useful for the less frequent commuters.
 In the end, there are various advantages and limitations of using level 1 chargers but it is useful according to your use and work.

 FAQ’s